nicohvi/nicohvi.github.io/_posts/2014-11-10-DIY-sprockets.md

 ```

 Now, if we inspect our `application.js` file, we'll see all the contents of our coffeescript files neatly placed after one another.
 Huzzah!
-This could be easily extracted into a raketask or simply run from the command line using `ruby sprockets.rb`.
+This could be easily extracted into a rake task or simply run from the command line using `ruby sprockets.rb`.

 ## Haml

-Now that we've got our scripting sorted out, it's time to focus on not typing HTML - because what could be worse than that?
+Now that we've got our coffeescript on, it's time to focus on not typing HTML - because what could be worse than that?
 So let's take a peek into our `compile_haml` method!

-This method operates slightly different from the coffeescript compilation one since we don't need to concatinate or finished HTML -  it's a 1:1 relationship.
+This method operates slightly different from the coffeescript compilation one since we don't need to concatinate our finished HTML -  it's a 1:1 relationship.
 So, instead, we take the haml file as a parameter<sup>1</sup>, find out what the resulting HTML file should be called<sup>2</sup>, pass the haml file to the haml compilator<sup>3</sup>, find out the path of the file and simply create it (or overwrite an existing file).<sup>4</sup>

 ```ruby
 def compile_haml(file) # 1